 The search for the best credit cards in the U.S. is over.
-After meticulously researching hundreds of credit card offers in the market, we at GET.com have put together a selection of 10 best credit cards that are excellent for cash back, rewards, 0% balance transfers, travel, business, and students.
+After meticulously researching hundreds of credit card offers in the market, we at GET.com have put together a selection of 10 best credit cards that are excellent for cash back, rewards, 0% balance transfers, travel, business, and hotel.
 All cards come with different pros and cons, hence we recommend that you get more than one type of card in order to maximize rewards on your different types of spending.
 For example, if you're looking for a 0% balance transfer card to transfer your existing balance, you should get a good balance transfer card just to pay off your balance, and use other rewards cards for your other spending.
 Read on to see the top 10 credit cards in the U.S. this season:

 10 Best Credit Cards - GET.com's Picks